 - The Board of Directors expands one director position to a four-year position, designating one year each to serve as Secretary/Treasurer, Vice Chairman of the Board, Chairman of the Board, and Immediate Past Chairman of the Board.

 - A strategic partnership with LSU is established to publish the first bi-annual healthcare auditor salary and benchmarking survey.

-- The First Technology Services brochure emerges from Emory University in conjunction with commencement of the AHIA home page on the World Wide Web.
+- The First Technology Services brochure emerges from Emory University in conjunction with commencement of the AHIA home page.

 - Two regional compliance seminars earn 150 plus attendees from around the country, with up to seven hours of cost-effective AHIA training and CPE credits.

 - The Contributing Author Award is developed to encourage members to share their experiences in the field of healthcare internal auditing.

 - New Perspectives is upgraded with a full-color cover and glossy-coated paper stock.